Sarah Jessica Parker biography

 'Sex and the City'

-In 1998, Parker landed the starring role of New York sex columnist Carrie Bradshaw on the new HBO series Sex and the City.
+In 1998, Parker landed the starring role of New York sex columnist Carrie Bradshaw on the HBO series Sex and the City.
 The Manhattan-centric show chronicled the lives of four friends and became a huge hit among both critics and viewers.
-Parker won a Golden Globe award for her work on the show in 2000, 2001 2002 and 2004, earning her both steady employment and an unimpeachably chic image.
+Parker won multiple Golden Globe awards for her work on the show in the early 2000s, earning her both steady employment and praise from the fashion world.

-The series was made into an original theatrical film in 2008.
-The films success led to a sequel in 2010.
+The series was made into an original film by the same name in 2008, and its success led to a sequel in 2010.

-Offscreen, Parker garnered notice as well.
+Parker has garnered notice off screen, as well.
 Following high-profile relationships with Robert Downey Jr. and John F. Kennedy Jr., she married actor Matthew Broderick in 1997.
-Their son James Wilke Broderick, named after Matthew's late fater, was born in October 2002.
+Their son, James Wilke Broderick, named after Matthew's late fater, was born in October 2002.
+In 2009, the couple welcomed twin daughters, Marion Loretta Elwell and Tabitha Hodge, via surrogate.